artifice-industries/StampKit-Demo-Applications/README.md

 # StampKit Demo

 ## Server
-- Add and Remove Timelines to the Server.
+- Add and Remove timelines to the server.
-- Set a Password for each Timeline.
+- Set a Password for each timeline.

 ## Client
 - Double Click on a timeline to connect to it.